ilcardella/TradingBot/README.md

 ## Development

 The `Makefile` is the entrypoint for any development action.
-`Poetry` handles the dependency management and the `pyproject.toml` contains the required python packages.
+`uv` handles the dependency management and the `pyproject.toml` contains the required python packages.

-Install [poetry](https://python-poetry.org/docs/) and create the virtual environment:
+Install [uv](https://python-uv.org/docs/) and create the virtual environment:
 ```
 cd /path/to/repository
 make install